Msc in ICTs for Development

-In today’s digital era, Information and Communication Technology (ICT) is the key driver of almost everything.
-From education, to health, governance, business, tourism and all other sectors of any economy, ICT acts as a vehicle for change.
-We can apply ICTs in various ways to assist both governmental and non-governmental organizations to improve socio-economic conditions in developing countries.
+In today’s digital era, Information and Communication Technologies (ICTs) are the key driver of almost everything.
+From education, to health, governance, business, tourism and all other sectors of any economy, ICTs acts as a vehicle for change.
+We can apply ICT4D in various ways to assist both governmental and non-governmental organizations to improve socio-economic conditions in developing countries.

-ICT can provide a useful tool for sustainable development and an absolute need in emergency situations.
-However, there is a notable lack of capacity especially in developing countries to develop, maintain and use ICT resources.
-This could be one cause of failure of ICT projects.
+ICTs can provide a useful tool for sustainable development and an absolute need in emergency situations.
+However, there is a notable lack of capacity especially in developing countries to develop, maintain and use ICTs resources.
+This could be one cause of failure of ICTs projects.

-Thus, the main purpose of this programme is to train innovative ICT leaders with a thorough knowledge of the theories and methods of ICT for development who will think outside of the box to maximize the use of ICTs in different contexts.
-This postgraduate programme encouraging our students to think outside of the traditional ICT box while embedding ICTs in the whole area of development theory and praxis to:
+Thus, the main purpose of this programme is to train innovative ICTs leaders with a thorough knowledge of the theories and methods of ICTs for development who will think outside of the box to maximize the use of ICTs in different contexts.
+This postgraduate programme encouraging our students to think outside of the traditional ICTs box while embedding ICTs in the whole area of development theory and praxis to: